 White House Waiting for Rail and Port Talks

 On the topic of labor talks in the logistics industry, the White House is monitoring diving into those conversations.
 They don’t plan on getting involved in any bargaining processes for contracts now.

 Since its peak shipping season, labor impasses are spreading across the entire United States logistics network.
 Unions, specifically the dock and railroad workers, are currently negotiating contracts with their employers, but the latter wants to strike on the matter.

-Stephen Lyons, a supply chain envoy, shared his thoughts on the continuing issues with the supply chain and its workers.
-Even though he doesn’t want to get ahead of President Joe Biden and his though
+Stephen Lyons, a supply chain envoy, shared his thoughts on the continuing issues with the supply chain and its workers even though he doesn’t want to get ahead of President Joe Biden and his opinion.

 “We’ve got to get these folks some wage increases; we’ve got to address some of these issues,” Lyons said.
 Even though he doesn’t want to get ahead of President Joe Biden and his thoughts, “we’ll see what happens.
 But I do think there’s a commitment there.”